-In 2006, she decided to change everything and moved to São Paulo, where she lives and works until today.
-The city offered something that she already knew existed, but had no idea how it would affect her reality.
-Art was/is everywhere, all the time.
+In 2006, she decided to change everything and moved to São Paulo, where she has lived and worked until today.
+The city offered something that she already knew existed but had no idea how it would affect her reality.
+Art was/is everywhere all the time.

 In 2011, she decided she needed to try something different than words and found in collage a way to tell new stories, to show different feelings and realities.

-She learned a new way for her creative process–always learning–and her time now is mostly dedicated to analog collages, assemblage and watercolour.
+She learned a new way for her creative process, always learning, and her time now is mostly dedicated to analog collages, assemblage, acrylic paint, and watercolor.

 Bárbara Scarambone is mostly inspired by the psychedelic aesthetic of the 1960s, colors, and sounds, by Surrealism’s omnipotent/omnipresent dream, by the feminist power and Beat Generation’s true experimentalism.
 Scarambone creates handmade/analog paper collages using the cut-and-paste technique, watercolor & acrylic paint experiments, and assemblages with torn-up papers.